-- General interest over the recent two decades or so on the modeling and estimation of various aspects of labor market externalities. - Two different aspects of externalities: - Externalities in (local) labor markets due to production, matching or other market interactions. - Externalities in social environments, including schools, friendships, neighborhoods, and networks as well as their implications for social mobility, inequality - Both types of externalities may be important in practice and have major welfare consequences. - Both types of externalities present a range of challenges in estimation. - These two lectures on labor market externalities, and then we will turn to social mobility and peer effects.
+- General interest over the recent two decades or so on labor markets with imperfections, which will be the focus of this part of the course. - Let us start with "labor market externalities". - Two different aspects of externalities: - Externalities in (local) labor markets due to production, matching or other market interactions. - Externalities in social environments, including schools, friendships, neighborhoods, and networks as well as their implications for social mobility, inequality - Both types of externalities may be important in practice and have major welfare consequences. - Both types of externalities present a range of challenges in estimation. - These two lectures on labor market externalities, and then we will turn to social mobility and peer effects.